wader/fq/README.md

 ![fq demo](doc/demo.svg)

-It is inspired by the well known jq tool and language and allows you to work with binary formats the same way you would use jq.
-In addition it can also present data similar to a hex viewer, do bit-oriented binary slicing and concatenation, supports nested formats and also features an interactive REPL with auto-completion.
+fq is inspired by the well known jq tool and language and allows you to work with binary formats the same way you would using jq.
+In addition it can also present data similar to a hex viewer, transform, slice and concatenate binary data, supports nested formats and has an interactive REPL with auto-completion.

-It was designed for a need to query, inspect and debug codecs and metadata in media files and containers like mp4, flac, mp3, jpeg.
+It was originally designed to query, inspect and debug codecs and metadata in media files and containers like mp4, flac, mp3, jpeg.
 But has since been extended to support a variety of formats like executables, packet captures including TCP reassembly and serialization formats like ASN1 BER, Avro, CBOR, protobuf and a lot more.

 In summary it aims to be something like jq, hexdump, dd and gdb combined into one.